astronomer/docs/astro/install-azure.md

     If you're the first person in an Organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your Organization.
 You can add other team members to the Workspace without the assistance of Astronomer support.
 See [Add a user](add-user.md).
 To integrate an identity provider (IdP) with Astro, see [Set up an identity provider](configure-idp.md).

-## Step 2: Prepare for data plane activation
+## Prepare for data plane activation

 The data plane is a collection of Astro infrastructure components that run in your cloud and are managed by Astronomer.
 This includes a central database, storage for Airflow tasks logs, and the resources required for task execution.